-We expect all children to participate in worship and assembly.
-Any parent/carer can request permission for their child to be excused from religious worship.
+We expect all children to attend assembly.
+Any parent can request permission for their child to be excused from religious worship.
 In this case the school will make alternative arrangements for the supervision of the child during that part of the assembly.
-Parents/carers do not have to explain or give reasons for their request, however, as collective worship occupies such a central place in the life of our Church school, there is an expectation that parents/carers wishing to request a withdrawal will meet with the Headteacher to discuss their concerns and requirements.
+Parents do not have to explain or give reasons for their request, however, as collective worship occupies such a central place in the life of our Church school, there is an expectation that parents wishing to request a withdrawal will meet with the Headteacher to discuss their concerns and requirements.
 This right of withdrawal complies with the 1944 Education Act, and was restated in the 1988 Education Reform Act.

-The collective worship co-ordinator keeps a record of all children who have been withdrawn from collective worship.
+The Collective Worship Co-ordinator keeps a record of all children who have been withdrawn from collective worship.
 In addition each class teacher keeps a record, in their planning, of all class assemblies that take place.
-This is so delivered content can be recorded and staff can make informal assessments on the understanding of topics.